BioGearsEngine/core/README.md

 Contributing
 -------------
 Details will be filled in shortly.
-In the meantime if you have a contribution or issue to post/push feel free to contact abaird@ara.com with the details.
+In the meantime, if you have a contribution or issue to post/push feel free to contact abaird@ara.com with the details.

-You can access our public slack through our [development website](https://www.biogears.dev/).
+You can access our public Slack through our [development website](https://www.biogears.dev/).

 Additional Documentation
 --------------------------